Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 • Principle 1: Practice reasonable, responsible, and transparent behavior by clearly articulating and widely disseminating the organization’s policies and guidelines.

-• Principle 3: Ensure equitable access without stipulation or exception relative to contributions of financial support, gifts, affiliation, or in-kind services, and by proactively addressing inclusivity and diversity.
+• Principle 3: Ensure equitable access without stipulation or exception relative to contributions of financial support, gifts, affiliation, or in-kind services, and by proactively addressing inclusivity and principles of nondiscrimination.

 • Principle 4: Comply with laws in a timely and appropriate way if complaints of non- compliance occur.